QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 Other repositories formats use database for storage and REST API interactions, or different directory structures wit format specific files for the metadata

+#### Setting Up Maven Repositories

+Historically Nexus Repository Manager started as a repository manager supporting the Maven repository format and it continues to include excellent support for users of Apache Maven.

+##### Maven Repository Format Overview

+Maven developers are familiar with the concept of a repository, since repositories are used by default.
+The primary type of a binary component in a Maven format repository is a JAR file containing Java byte-code.
+This is due to the Java background of Maven and the fact that the default component type is a JAR.
+Practically however, there is no limit to what type of component can be stored in a Maven repository.
+For example, we can easily deploy WAR or EAR files, source archives, Flash libraries and applications, Android archives or applications or Ruby libraries to a Maven repository.

+Every software component is described by an XML document called a Project Object Model (POM).
+This POM contains information that describes a project and lists a project’s dependencies - the binary software components, which a given component depends upon for successful compilation or execution.

+When Maven downloads a component like a dependency or a plugin from a repository, it also downloads that component's POM. _Given a component's POM, Maven can then download any other components that are required by that component_.

+Maven, which interacts with a Maven repository to search for binary software components, model the projects they manage and retrieve software components on-demand from a repository.

+###### The Central Repository